This fix it and forget it recipe for Slow Cooker Coca-Cola Pot Roast is packed with juicy flavor and tender veggies!

 STEP 4: Add some chopped carrots, a peeled and chopped sweet onion, a halved bulb of garlic, and a teaspoon each of cinnamon and pepper to the cooker.
 Cover and cook on low for eight hours.

-STEP 6: Turn the slow cooker to high and add the remaining flour, shaking it in through a small fine mesh strainer if you have one.
-Stir until the sauce is slightly thickened.
+STEP 7: Turn the slow cooker to high and add the remaining flour, shaking it in through a small fine mesh strainer if you have one.
+Stir until the gravy is slightly thickened.
 Taste and season with salt and pepper as needed.

-STEP 7: Return the beef to the cooker and stir it around until it is well coated with sauce.
+STEP 8: Return the beef to the cooker and stir it around until it is well coated with sauce.
+Give it a taste and add some salt and pepper if you think it needs it.

 Nope!
 The sugar in regular cola is part of the secret to making it so tender.
 And don’t worry, I promise it won’t taste too sweet!